slackhq/circuit/docs/tutorial.md

 ## Design your state

 Next, let's define some state for our `InboxScreen`.
 Circuit uses unidirectional data flow (UDF) to ensure strong separation between presentation logic and UI.
-States should [_stable_ or _immutable_](https://developer.android.com/jetpack/compose/performance/stability), and directly renderable by your UIs.
+States should be [_stable_ or _immutable_](https://developer.android.com/jetpack/compose/performance/stability), and directly renderable by your UIs.
 As such, you should design them to be as simple as possible.

 Conventionally, this is written as a nested `State` class inside your `Screen` and _must_ extend `CircuitUiState`.